 Building space is scarce in many New York City neighborhoods.
-Limited space availability coupled with the growing enrollment needs of NYC’s 1.1 million students require that the Department of Education (DOE) use existing public school buildings in the most efficient manner possible.
+Limited space availability, coupled with the changing needs of NYC’s students, requires that the Department of Education (DOE) use existing public school buildings in the most efficient manner possible.
 It is also the DOE’s mission to ensure that students and families in every community have high-quality educational options.
-Therefore, the DOE looks to use under-utilized space in buildings that can be used to meet these needs, which can include siting new school options, including District 75, opening new or expanded programs such as ASD Nest, G&T, or Pre-K for All, and expanding the grade spans of existing schools.
+Therefore, the DOE looks to use under-utilized space in buildings that can be used to meet these needs, which can include siting new school options, including District 75, opening new or expanded programs such as ASD Nest and Horizon, G&T, 3K, or Pre-K, and expanding the grade spans of existing schools.
 Read the report:

 Chancellor’s Regulation A-190

 Chancellor’s Regulation A-190 governs the public review process for any proposal resulting in a significant change in school utilization, including: